 Even unmoving, maintaining a position like this isn’t easy.
 (I’ve tried).
 Try doing it at home on the floor, and you’ll find that not only do your muscles start to burn faster than you might think, but it’s tougher to keep your balance than if you were standing.
 Now imagine that your back is loaded with several times your own body weight and that you’re being pushed and pulled from one side to the other: G-forces doing their thing.
 Now imagine that you’re also calculating your path while you’re going 115 feet per second.
 And maintaining your balance while on a steep ice rink.
 See why it’s harder than Vonn makes it look?

-For a point of comparison, watch Stacey Cook, who reaches the same spot of the course and same camera angle at 0:08 of this video.
+For a point of comparison, watch Stacey Cook, who reaches the same spot of the course and same camera angle near the start of this video.
 Another speed veteran of the U.S. team, Cook is also a talent; she’s had three World Cup podiums in her career.
 But at least this early in the course, she hasn’t found the same position as Vonn.
 She’s standing up much more.
 One knee is bent more than the other.
 Even once she settles in a bit at 0:09, she isn’t as compact as her teammate.
 Where Vonn has only inches between her torso and thighs, Cook has a foot—an invitation for more air turbulence and drag.

 (It wasn’t a good run for Cook.
 Watch the video for a few more seconds and you’ll watch her ski slide out, sending her headlong into the nets; luckily, she walked away.)